 | Thailand | Private recommended | Self-arranged | $100-300 |

-United Kingdom: The NHS
+United Kingdom: the NHS

 - GP visits: Free